grisoniFr/bmf_qsar/README.md

-## Welcome to the bioaccumulation data repository
+## Welcome to the BIOMAP webbpage

-This repository contains data on the bioaccumulation patterns in fish for 168 chemicals.
+This repository contains data related to the BIOMAP project.
-It contains annotations on experimental/predicted octanol-water partitioning coefficient (logP), experimental/predicted bioconcentration factor (BCF) and experimental laboratory-based biomagnification factor (BMF).
+It contains annotations on several experimental properties, as well as on scientific publications related to the prediction of bioaccumulation in aquatic environment.

+### The project

+The BIOMAP project started in 2013.
+It aims to develop *in silico* machine learning methods to predict the bioaccumulation in aquatic environment, to increase the mechanistic understanding and to reduce animal testing.

 ### Information